🚨 Scam Guide · 2026

 How to Avoid

-• Check menu prices inside before choosing seating
+• Check menu prices inside before choosing seating.

-• Ask about surcharges before ordering — decline undisclosed ones
+• Ask about surcharges before ordering — decline undisclosed ones.

-• Decline tip prompts — tipping is not expected in Australia
+• Decline tip prompts — tipping is not expected in Australia.

-• Dine at Port Douglas Marina or Anzac Park for lower-premium equivalents
+• Dine at Port Douglas Marina or Anzac Park for lower-premium equivalents.

-• Pay by card for itemised receipts
+• Pay by card for itemized receipts.

 Scam #5